BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Test.md

 Notes:

 - The test class derives from the base test class.
-- The test method-name begins with <code>test</code>, which tells the test framework that it can be executed at test-time.
+- The test method-name begins with `test`, which tells the test framework that it can be executed at test-time.
-- Method <code>prelude</code>, inherited from the base class, yields:
+- Method `prelude`, inherited from the base class, yields:
   - A domain-specific REST API client.
   - An open test log.